wrightmat/dnd-eberron/locations/Stormreach.md

 	* **The Thrifty Traveler**. expedition gear
 	* **House Tharashk Enclave**. inquisitives
 	* **Stormreach Forge**. weapons, armor
 * **Black Iron** (12).
 Primarily a smithy, Black Iron also deals in a variety of goods designed for Large and Huge creatures.
 It is a center for trade with the giants living in the outlying tent city of Rushemé, and it provides adventurers with a place to unload treasures of unusual size found in the ruins of Xen'drik.
 A family of half-giants runs Black Iron.
-The venerable patriarch Hular (N male half-giant magewright 6/commoner 6) is a master smith, but age is taking its toll on him.
-His youngest daughter Solarea (CG female half-giant fighter 4/psychic warrior 2) has the spirit of an adventurer.
+The venerable patriarch Hular (N male half-giant magewright) is a master smith, but age is taking its toll on him.
+His youngest daughter Solarea (CG female half-giant fighter) has the spirit of an adventurer.
 She might seek to join parties investigating the ruins of the giants or strike out on her own in a quest to steal a husband from the half-giants of Dar Qat.
 * **The Chapterhouse** (13).
 A joint venture of House Phiarlan and House Ghallanda, this squat structure serves as tavern, hostel, and performance space.
 It provides inexpensive accommodations and some of the best entertainment the city has to offer.
 Of course. information can also be bought and sold at the Chapterhouse.
 The hostel almost always has rooms available at a decent price, the only drawback being that if you're staying at the Chapterhouse, you can be certain someone knows exactly what you're up to.
 * **The Falconer’s Spire** (14).
 An airship docking tower in the eastern area of the district.
 * **Lorsmarch Palace** (15).